 Free Lead-Based Paint Training & Certification

-Through limited-time grant funds, Windham County is offering free training and certification in RRPM (Renovation, Repair, Painting, and Maintenance) and Lead Abatement, as part of a capacity-building effort to expand lead-safe work across Vermont.
+Through limited-time grant funds, Windham County is offering free training and certification in Lead Abatement Supervisor and Worker and RRPM (Renovation, Repair, Painting, and Maintenance), as part of a capacity-building effort to expand lead-safe work across Vermont.
 This training is free for anyone who lives or works in Vermont.
-For large groups interested in hosting a private class or registering together, contact a training provider directly to find dates and times that work for you.

 Register today using the links below: